AdobeDocs/experience-manager-64.sv-SE/help/assets/managing-assets-touch-ui.md

    **Överföra en ny återgivning**

-   Navigera till resursinformationssidan för resursen och tryck på ikonen **[!UICONTROL Lägg till återgivning]** i verktygsfältet för att överföra en ny återgivning för resursen.
+   Navigate to the asset details page for the asset, and tap the **[!UICONTROL Add Rendition]** icon in the toolbar to upload a new rendition for the asset.

    ![chlimage_1-16](assets/chlimage_1-16.png)

    >[!NOTE]
    >
-   >Om du väljer en återgivning på panelen **[!UICONTROL Återgivningar]** ändras sammanhanget i verktygsfältet och endast de åtgärder som är relevanta för återgivningen visas.
-Alternativ som ikonen **[!UICONTROL Överför återgivning]** visas inte.
+   >If you select a rendition from the **[!UICONTROL Renditions]** panel, the toolbar changes context and displays only those actions that are relevant to the rendition.
+Options, such as the **[!UICONTROL Upload Rendition]** icon is not displayed.
 Om du vill visa de här alternativen i verktygsfältet går du till informationssidan för resursen.

    Du kan konfigurera dimensionerna för den återgivning som du vill ska visas på informationssidan för en bild- eller videoresurs.
 Baserat på de dimensioner du anger visar AEM Resurser återgivningen med de exakta eller närmaste dimensionerna.

-   Om du vill konfigurera återgivningsdimensioner för en bild på resursdetaljnivån ska du täcka över noden **[!UICONTROL återgivningsväljaren]** `libs/dam/gui/content/assets/assetpage/jcr:content/body/content/content/items/assetdetail/items/col1/items/assetview/renditionpicker` och konfigurera värdet för egenskapen width.
-Konfigurera egenskapsstorleken ( **[!UICONTROL Lång) i KB]** i stället för bredd för att anpassa återgivningen på resursdetaljsidan baserat på bildstorleken.
-För storleksbaserad anpassning tilldelar egenskapen **[!UICONTROL preferOriginal]** inställningen till originalet om storleken på den matchade återgivningen är större än originalet.
+   To configure rendition dimensions of an image at the asset detail level, overlay the **[!UICONTROL renditionpicker]** node `libs/dam/gui/content/assets/assetpage/jcr:content/body/content/content/items/assetdetail/items/col1/items/assetview/renditionpicker` and configure the value of the width property.
+Configure the property **[!UICONTROL size (Long) in KB]** in place of width to customize rendition on asset detail page based on image size.
+For size-based customization, the property **[!UICONTROL preferOriginal]** assigns preference to the original if the size of the matched rendition is greater than the original.

    På samma sätt kan du anpassa **[!UICONTROL anteckningssidans]** bild genom att lägga över `libs/dam/gui/content/assets/annotate/jcr:content/body/content/content/items/content/renditionpicker`.